sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

    - [2019 1040 example document](https://github.com/sensible-hq/sensible-configuration-library/tree/main/tax_forms/1040/2019)
    - [2020 1040 example document](https://github.com/sensible-hq/sensible-configuration-library/tree/main/tax_forms/1040/2020)

-2. Verify the extractions show up in your Google Drive folder as spreadsheets.
+2. Verify the extractions show up in your Google Drive folder as spreadsheets:

+3. Verify the extractions show up in your optionally configured logs:

 Notes
 ---

-To combine the output of multiple extractions into a single spreadsheet, use
+**General Limitations**

+- You can configure single-value field output with the Sensible-Zapier integration.
+For multi-value output such as tables and sections, you can compile document extractions into a spreadsheet or CSV file using Sensible's API.
+For more information, see [SenseML to Excel reference](doc:excel-reference).
+- You can extract from single-document files with Zapier.
+If you want to extract from portfolio PDFs (documents that contain multiple documents, for example, insurance bundles), use the Sensible API.

+**Sensible action limitations**

+- If you select **New file in folder**  event in Google drive folder as the trigger for the Sensible action, Zapier ignores uploaded files whose create or modified date is older than 4 days.
+- When setting up the Sensible action, run an extraction on the same file you intend to use for your Zapier sample setup a minute or so before you start configuring the Zap in order to get sample data.
+Otherwise, Zapier returns an incomplete extraction during configuration.